CollegeStudentRanjan/PythonBasics/README.md

-In This Program we are learning Basic of Python.
+In This Program we are learning Basics of Python.